psyraxaus/Prosim2GSX/memory-bank/activeContext.md

      - Achieved improved separation of concerns and better maintainability
      - Implementation details available in to-do/modularization-implementation-phase3.1.md

-   - Phase 3.2: GSXAudioService (Planned)
+   - Completed Phase 3.2: GSXAudioService implementation
-     - Created detailed implementation plan for extracting audio control functionality
-     - Defined interfaces and implementation details
-     - Established timeline and dependencies for implementation
+     - Created IAudioSessionManager interface and CoreAudioSessionManager implementation
+     - Created IGSXAudioService interface with synchronous and asynchronous methods
-     - Identified key dependencies and error handling strategies
+     - Implemented GSXAudioService with proper thread safety and error handling
+     - Added event-based communication for audio state changes
+     - Updated GsxController to use the new service
+     - Modified ServiceController to initialize the service
+     - Implementation details available in to-do/modularization-implementation-phase3.2.md

    - Phase 3.2: GSXStateManager (Planned)
      - Will create IGSXStateManager interface and implementation